Berkin99/DataProcessCaseStudy/README.md

 - If the file format is incorrect, print: Error: Invalid file format.
 - Can print the results with "-f" argument to the program, even if corrupted data.
 - Long names clipped with name byte limit.
-- Employees with unknown department, stored in <Unknown> department.
+- Employees with unknown department, stored in **Unknown** department.

 ## File Structure

 - **main.c**: The main program logic for processing employee data.
 - **employee_manager.h/.c**: Manages employees and departments, including memory allocation.
-- **date.h**: Provides utility functions for date operations, such as retrieving the current year.
+- **utils/date.h/.c**: Provides utility functions for date operations, such as retrieving the current year.
+- **utils/strtype.h/.c**: Provides utility functions for string operations.

 ## How to Use